 Fans of the period drama Poldark will recognise the landscape where most of the horseback scenes were filmed and seek out the pathway, just north of Minions, where Ross meets Demelza.
 Take the 12-mile drive to Jamaica Inn between Bodmin and Launceston, infamous as a collection point for smugglers’ contraband.
 Here die-hards of the drama can drink Poldark cider, ale and rum, and buy Poldark souvenirs.

-Just 6.5 miles from the cottage is Siblyback Lake, with scenic cycling and walking trails; it also offers canoeing, kayaking and paddleboarding for a fun-filled family day out.
+Just 6.5 miles from the cottage is Siblyback Lake, with scenic cycling and walking trails; it also offers canoeing, kayaking and paddleboarding for a fun-filled family day out. off-the-beaten-track

 This is a destination like no other in the highest habitable part of Cornwall, overlooking a vast and wild moorland, inspiring writers and artists past and present.
 Mole Cottage provides a cosy and compact retreat from the elements in complete contrast to its remote and rugged terrain.
 On a clear day, Dartmoor National Park can be seen in the far distance, and although Bodmin Moor has yet to gain national park status, it is an Area of Outstanding Natural Beauty.